PowerDigitalMedia/html5-canvas/README.md

 # HTML5 Canvas

-Brief excerpt of code used to draw an image to HTML5 canvas.
+Brief excerpt of code used to draw an image to HTML5 canvas.<br/>
-Please see an example of this code within <a target="_blank" href="https://powerdigitalmedia.net/xamples/imagesearch">"Image Search"</a>.
+Please see an example of this code within <a target="_blank" href="https://powerdigitalmedia.net/xamples/imagesearch">"Image Search"</a>. <br/>
-Click view colors to draw image to the canvas.
+Click "View Colors" to draw image on canvas.